brisalchert/Data-Structures-Project/readme.md

 ### ❖・The Catalog・❖

-The catalog class is responsible for all methods that manage the products, acting as the main entry point to the product database for the UI
+The catalog class is responsible for all methods that manage the products, acting as the main entry point to the product database for the UI.

 * Add Product
 * Remove Product